Family Purge Documentation

 Purge Model

-The Purge tab is for families that are already loaded into your active project.
-It enumerates every editable family in the document, lets you pick which ones to clean, then opens each in the family editor, runs the configured cleaners, and reloads it back into the project - overwriting the original.
+The Purge Model tab is for families that are already loaded into your active project.
+It lists every editable family in the document, lets you pick which ones to clean, then opens each in the family editor, runs the configured cleaners, and reloads it back into the project - overwriting the original.

 Family list